Modeling the dynamics of an oil drop driven by a surface acoustic wave in the underlying substrate: Theoretical results

-Recalling the introduction of the reference $x$-coordinate origin, $x_{\rm ref}(t)$, in Sec.~\ref{sec:model}, we note that the SAW experiences minimal attenuation in regions of the actuator where fluid is not present, with significant attenuation only under the bulk droplet.
-To model this, we assume that the acoustic potential, $\phi_s$, is constant (no attenuation) in regions where the film height is smaller than some critical thickness $h^*$, and attenuates where $h>h^*$,
+In implementing our model for the geometry defined above, we note that in the experiments, the SAW experiences minimal attenuation in regions of the actuator where fluid is not present, with significant attenuation only under the bulk droplet.
+To model this, we modify the factor $\psi$ defined in Eq.~\eqref{eq:psi}, setting it to a constant value (no attenuation) in regions where the film height is smaller than some critical thickness $\tilde{h}^*$, with the exponential attenuation only where $\tilde{h}>\tilde{h}^*$, so that

-where $x_1^\ast$, $x_2^\ast$ are defined by $h(x_1^\ast,t)=h(x_2^\ast,t)=h^\ast $ (this form of $\phi_s$ corresponds to the choice $x_{\rm ref}(t) = x_1^* (t)$).
-This model is further motivated by the known fact that the Eckart streaming---the acoustic streaming that pushes the oil film along the path of SAW in this work---governs the flow when the oil film is sufficiently thick.
-Close to the solid surface the flow is governed by a boundary layer flow (known as the Schlichting streaming to some and Rayleigh streaming to others), generated by the SAW in the solid.
-These mechanisms are observed to support the spreading of $\lambda_{\rm oil}/4$ thick oil films opposite the path of the SAW.
-However, thicker oil films are governed by Eckart streaming and spread along the path of the SAW.
-Hence, we account for Eckart streaming-induced acoustic forcing where the film thickness is greater than $h^\ast = \lambda_{\rm oil}/(4\ell)$~ \citep{Rezk12,rezkprsa,altshuler2015spreading,Manor16}.

-We start by considering the experimental situation of an oil drop of volume $8$ mm$^3$ and a SAW pressure of amplitude $A=1.3$ nm, with experimental results presented in Fig.~\ref{fig:exp_saw_results2}.
-Table~\ref{tab:param} gives the corresponding dimensional and dimensionless parameters (see also Eqs.~(\ref{eq:alpha1}) and (\ref{eq:ki})).

-Figure~\ref{fig:hx_num}(a) shows the evolution of the thickness profile obtained by solving Eq.~(\ref{eq:dhdtadim}) for the parameter values in Table \ref{tab:param}, subject to the initial condition given by Eq.~(\ref{eq:hinit2D}), and boundary conditions fixing the film thickness to $h_p$ and requiring vanishing derivatives at the domain boundaries.
-We observe that the simulated drop settles to a steady shape, which translates uniformly.
-The steady shape of the bulk droplet has a pronounced ``foot'' at its rear; though we do not yet fully understand the details of why this forms, it is consistent with the overall drop asymmetry that develops, seen in Fig.~\ref{fig:exp_saw}.
-We discuss these features of the results further below.

-Figure~\ref{fig:hx_num}(b) shows a single thickness profile at $t=2$ s (blue curve), which is compared with the experimental data (black symbols).
-We note that capturing the spreading experimental drop geometry (and velocity) requires image analysis of the captured image data; the analysis adds uncertainty to the measured data estimated to be $\pm 50$ $\mu$m.
-Moreover, repeating experiments show some sensitivity to the initial condition, i.e., the thickness of the oil drop placed upon the SAW device at the time SAW is initiated, albeit in all cases the oil reaches a constant speed at long times.